 A: We must pull students who missed an SOL test into make-up testing within the primary SOL attempt window.
-If you know that your child will be absent from testing in advance, contact your child’s SOL teacher and Jennifer Beach (@email) for make-up options.
+If you know that your child will be absent from testing in advance, contact your child’s SOL teacher and Elly Donlen (@email) for make-up options.

 Q: What happens if my child does not pass an SOL?

 A: The passing score range is 400-600.
-Normally, if a student scores within a range of 375-399, he or she will be permitted to retake the SOL after remediating with a teacher.
+Normally, if a student scores within a range of 350-399, they will be permitted to retake the SOL after remediating with a teacher with parent/guardian permission.

-Q: What SOLs does my child need, depending on his or her diploma type and ninth grade entry date?
+Q: What SOLs does my student need, depending on his or her diploma type and ninth grade entry date?